nojronatron/taskmaster/README.md

 - [X] Must show a title and a body.
 - [X] When users click the “submit” button, show a “submitted!” label on the page.
 - [X] Modify Add Task Form to save data entered as a Task in the local database.
+- [ ] Add a Spinner to select a Team to assign/associate a Task to.

 ### All Tasks